Paddling is a great way to experience nature and the outdoors – a totally different perspective from the water.

 Paddling activities for Scouts, Venturers and Rovers working towards Paddling Stage 3 and higher, or for those looking for a FUN Paddling activity.
 A great introduction to paddling journeys, paddling around 25km over two days.
 Experience with light weight camping is a benefit as youth will be paddling and bush camping under the stars.

 Suitable for: Scouts (13 ½ years up), Venturers and Rovers

 - OAS Paddling Stage 2 and actively working on Stage 3

 - PLUS 1 full day paddling journey of 10km or more.
 Garden Island Day is a great opportunity to gain experience required.

 OAS Paddling Focus: Stages 3 – 4

 PAST Event: Paddling Activity – West Lakes – Click here for more information

 Contact: ABC Paddling Youth Support at firstname.lastname@example.org

 Scouts SA Watercraft Hire

-The following are some options for youth members, noting that Safety Standards and Procedures apply to all paddling activities
+The following are some options for youth members, noting that Activity Standards and Procedures apply to all paddling activities.

 Roonka Water Activities Centre